 - one year of tuition fees

 You will need more if you have dependants.
-For each dependant you must currently show £680 per month up to 9 months (£6,120).
+For each dependant, you must currently show £680 per month up to nine months (£6,120).
 You must show the money using bank statements and/or a letter from a financial sponsor and/or receipts.

-- original bank statements must cover 28 days (and printed no more than 31 days before the date of your application).
-You can use your bank statements or your parents/legal guardian's statements.
-If you don't have original bank statements you can ask the bank to print one for you - make sure that each page is on headed paper and has your name and account details on.
-You can also print an online statement and ask the bank to stamp each page.
+- bank statements must cover 28 days (and printed no more than 31 days before the date of your application).
+You can use your bank statements or your parents' / legal guardian's statements.
+If you don't have a statement, you can ask the bank to print one for you - make sure that each page is on headed paper and has your name and account details.
+You can also print an online statement.

-- if you are using your parents'/legal guardians' bank statements, you must also provide an original birth certificate to prove your relationship with them.
-You must also include an original signed and dated letter from them giving their consent to giving you the money for your study in the UK.
+- if you are using your parents'/legal guardians' bank statements, you must also provide your birth certificate to prove your relationship with them.
+You must also include a signed and dated letter from them giving their consent to giving you the money for your study in the UK.

 Overseas bank statements